 We have many rabbits ready to go to their forever home right now.
 All of our available bunnies are spayed or neutered, vaccinated against the RHDV (Rabbit Hemorrhagic Disease Virus) and range in age from 8 months to seniors.
 Call or email us to inquire about our adoption services at (818) 988-4488 or firstname.lastname@example.org.

 Scroll Down to see all our Adoptable Bunnies!

 Why Adopt from BunnyLuv?

-Los Angeles city shelters are overflowing with unwanted rabbits.
+Los Angeles city and county shelters are overflowing with unwanted rabbits.
 When space becomes an issue, these animals are euthanized to make room for the new animals coming into their system.
 BunnyLuv works with these high-kill shelters and takes in at-risk rabbits as space opens up at our shelter.

 By adopting a rabbit from BunnyLuv, you are giving the gift of life and creating space for us to save more!

 If that's not enough reason to adopt from BunnyLuv Rabbit Resource Center, consider these extra benefits:

 Our rescued rabbits are have been spayed/neutered, healthy, socialized and litter-box trained.
 They are ready for your home.